material-motion/material-motion/specifications/motion_family/momentum_conservation.md

 Contract: one or more one-dimensional springs pull a property's current value to a provided `destination`.

+If a `configuration` is provided then the associated spring's configuration should be updated to match the provided values.

     Plan SpringTo {
       property
       destination